yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfctoolbar-class.md

 ### <a name="return-value"></a>Wartość zwracana

-`CSize` Obiekt, który reprezentuje rozmiar obrazów menu.
+Obiekt `CSize`, który reprezentuje rozmiar obrazów menu.

 ### <a name="remarks"></a>Uwagi